 Images of Laos

-A escorted photography tour taking you from Laos's World Heritage site of Luang Prabang, over the mountains to the mysterious Plain of Jars and on to the modern capital of Vientiane
+A escorted photography tour taking you from Laos's World Heritage site of Luang Prabang to the picturesque 4,000 Islands of the far south

-Our itinerary includes the fabulous ancient capital, now UNESCO World Heritage Site, Luang Prabang.
-Here you can explore the beautiful temples and colonial architecture of what is acknowledged to be the best-preserved city in Southeast Asia.
-This is followed by a spectacular drive through the central highlands to the remote, yet fascinating and mysterious Plain of Jars, before completing the tour in the vibrant present-day capital of Vientiane.
+Our itinerary includes the lively riverside capital Vietniane as well as the fabulous ancient capital – now UNESCO World Heritage Site – Luang Prabang where you can explore the beautiful temples and colonial architecture of what is acknowledged to be the best-preserved city in Southeast Asia.

 Here's an idea of what you can expect to do and see day-to-day.

-Day 1 - Luang Prabang - arrival and time to explore
+Day 1 - Vientiane - arrival, orientation and time to explore

 Photographic themes; architecture, temples, street life